Poshehon/Haskelllearn/README.md

 Function "health" counts bmi and compares it with normal value.
 Function "quicksort" sorts list of Ord.
 Function "harmonic" calcilates the sum of the first n terms of the harmonic series.
+Function "caesarcode" encodes your message.
+Function 'caesardecode' decodes your message.